Home

 Oklahoma State Nicknames

-Whereas there is only one Oklahoma state motto, there exist a number of state nicknames for Oklahoma:
+Whereas there is only one Oklahoma motto, there exist a number of state nicknames for Oklahoma:

 Oklahoma Trivia game